ManishBadgotra/Golang-tutorials/ifElse/README.md

         -plusMinusChecker.go:
             Input that is given to us will get changed into integer then checks if value is Positive, Negative or Zero and prints the respective output.
         -oddEven.go:
-            Checks if number is Odd or Not which is given by user.
+            Checks for Odd or Even for a number given by user.
         -loginChecker.go:
-            It takes email and password and checks if both are same and returns the output.
+            Takes email and password from user and compare it with fixed email and password if both matches then shows "Login successfull" and if do not matches then shows "Login unsuccessfull".
         -leapYearChecker.go:
-            Validates if the given number is leap year or not according to Gregorian calender
+            Validates if the given number is leap year or not according to Gregorian calender.

 Resources: